Freshwater, Isle of Wight: Notable residents

 The renowned scientist Robert Hooke (1635–1703) was born in Freshwater in 1635.
 His father John Hooke was the curate of All Saints Church in Freshwater.
 When Hooke's father died in 1648, Hooke left Freshwater for London to be apprenticed to portrait painter Peter Lely.
 After that, he went to Westminster School and then Oxford.

-Painter George Morland lived in Freshwater in a structure known as the "Cabin" around 1800.
+Painter George Morland lived in Freshwater in a structure known as the Cabin around 1800.

 British Poet laureate Alfred Lord Tennyson lived at nearby Farringford House (on the road between Freshwater and Alum Bay).
 Tennyson lived at Farringford from 1853 until the end of his life in 1892.
 Tennyson wrote of Farringford:

 Tennyson rented Farringford in 1853 and then bought it in 1856.
-He found that there were too many starstruck tourists who pestered him in Farringford, so he moved to "Aldworth", a stately home on a hill known as Blackdown between Lurgashall and Fernhurst, about 1 + 1/4 mile south of Haslemere in West Sussex in 1869.
+He found that there were too many starstruck tourists who pestered him in Farringford, so he moved to Aldworth, a stately home on Blackdown hill between Lurgashall and Fernhurst, about 1 + 1/4 mile south of Haslemere in West Sussex in 1869.
 However, he returned to Farringford to spend the winters.

 Pioneering photographer Julia Margaret Cameron lived in Freshwater at Dimbola Lodge from 1860 to 1875.
-Gertrude Fenton, the novelist and editor of The Carisbrooke Magazine, lived at Lacey's Farm, Freshwater in the early 1880's.
+Gertrude Fenton, the novelist and editor of The Carisbrooke Magazine, lived at Lacey's Farm, Freshwater in the early 1880s.

-In 1960, Dekyi Tseri, mother of the current Dalai Lama, stayed at the guest house of Sir Basil Gould's widow Cecily in Freshwater for six weeks.
-Tseri, known to Tibetans as "Amala", meaning "The Great Mother", was recuperating after a throat operation to remove a benign polyp performed at St. Mary's Hospital in London.
+Freshwater was also the birthplace of Sir Vivian Ernest Fuchs (11 February 1908 – 11 November 1999), an English explorer and Fellow of the Royal Society, whose expeditionary team completed the first overland crossing of Antarctica in 1958.

-Freshwater was also the birthplace of Sir Vivian Ernest Fuchs (11 February 1908 – 11 November 1999).
-An English explorer, and Fellow of the Royal Society, whose expeditionary team completed the first overland crossing of Antarctica in 1958.
+Conductor Trevor Harvey was born in Freshwater in 1911.